The Fresh Exchange: Mudroom Tile Reveal

 bathrooms and kitchen too, do you have a favorite tiled area?

 Oh gosh this is really hard!
 I love the tile in our master bath especially around the bathtub.
 It is so amazing as is the kitchen tile.
 Fireclay adds this element of interest in such a large white space and really makes it feel warmer.
 But the space that still gets me is our basement bathroom.
-The tile that flows from the back wall in and around the whole shower is amazing.
+The wall tile that flows from the back wall in and around the whole shower is amazing.
 It feels like a beautiful warm hug every time I walk in there.
 All of the tile has held up to our life and I love them all for different reasons!

 Megan's Fireclay Tile Basement Bath: